Here’s a dead-simple way to build a social media content plan with Trello.

 Managing your company’s social media presence can be a mess if you’re not intentional about it.
 It’s like that guy who’s sat on the couch all year and decides that on January 1, he’s going to go to the gym “like all the time.”
 Week one, he’s there every day.
 Week two… well, you know what happens.
 Without a solid plan that you can stick to, your social media content won’t be consistent or effective.

-That’s why I’m going to show you how to plan a full month’s worth of content in 30 minutes or less.
+That’s why I’m going to show you how to build a social media content plan with Trello in 30 minutes or less.

-For the sake of simplicity, this post will focus just on Facebook.
+For the sake of simplicity, this post will focus just on marketing content for Facebook.
 However, the methodology can be used for any content calendar, and even for multiple social networks if you’re creative.
 Here’s how it works:

 Why do you even have a social media presence in the first place?
 Do you want to keep customers talking about your brand?
 Announce new products?
 Set the tone for your brand’s voice?
 Make a list of key objectives.
 Keep it short, not more than three or four.
 Just like the guy planning to hit Gold’s Gym every day, not knowing why you’re doing something is a sure path to quitting.
 Here’s an example: